SihaoHan/HomePage/content/_index.md

           }
         </style>
         <div class="custom-block">
           My research focuses on the wave characteristics and impact behavior of elastic and mechanical metamaterials, with a particular interest in multifunctional metamaterials.
-I am using advanced numerical simulation and machine learning to enable multi-performance prediction, optimization, and on-demand customization of advanced materials and structures, in an attempt to push the frontier of combining artificial intelligence and solid mechanics.
+I am using advanced numerical simulation and machine learning techniques to enable multi-performance prediction, optimization, and on-demand customization of advanced materials and structures, in an attempt to push the frontier of combining artificial intelligence and solid mechanics.
 The architected structures I have studied include honeycombs, kiri/origamis, pixelated topologies, and acoustic black holes.
-To date, I have published eight journal papers as the (co-)first author, with an additional two currently under review.
+To date, I have published 9 journal papers as the (co-)first author, with an additional 1 currently under review.

           I have earned my bachelor's degree from Southwest Jiaotong University in 2021.
 I am a student in a successive postgraduate and doctoral program, and expect to receive my PhD in the summer of 2027.
-My PhD thesis is **_Mechanics- and machine learning-driven customization of multifunctional metamaterials_**.
-Supervised by [Prof Qiang Han](https://www2.scut.edu.cn/jtxy/2023/0430/c35044a500284/page.htm) and [A/Prof Chunlei Li](https://www2.scut.edu.cn/jtxy/2023/0430/c35045a500283/page.htm).
+My PhD thesis is **_Mechanics- and machine learning-driven customization of multifunctional metamaterials_** under the supervision of  [Prof Qiang Han](https://www2.scut.edu.cn/jtxy/2023/0430/c35044a500284/page.htm) and [A/Prof Chunlei Li](https://www2.scut.edu.cn/jtxy/2023/0430/c35045a500283/page.htm).

-          If you have any questions, please email me (ct_hansihao@mail.scut.edu.cn).
-Please reach out to collaborate 😃 !!!
+          If you have any questions or are interested in collaborating, feel free to contact me at ct_hansihao@mail.scut.edu.cn.
+I look forward to connecting with you 😃 !!!
         </div>
     design:
       columns: '1'